JTMurley/Interactive-Art-/README.md

 - 9 Key, Resets the ball back to its original 10 lines

 ## How to Run The Program
 In order to run the program as you can see above in the gif, I have conveniently created a variety of .exe files for 90% of platforms.
-If you wish for a MAC OS .exe please contact me.